perses/perses/README.md

 ## Overview

 Perses is part of the [CoreDash community](https://github.com/coredashio/community).
 It belongs to the Linux Foundation.
-On a later stage, we want to promote the project to the [Cloud Native Computing Foundation](https://www.cncf.io/) and be part of the monitoring tools like Prometheus or Thanos.
+At a later stage, we want to promote the project to the [Cloud Native Computing Foundation](https://www.cncf.io/) and be part of the monitoring tools like Prometheus or Thanos.

 Perses is going to tackle multiple different goals: